jacky1999cn2000/sfdc-integration-apis/tutorials/RESTful/README.md

   * Batch up a set of operations
   * Created nested records
   * Create set of unrelated records
+  * `composite/batch` and `composite/tree` (former treat each operation independent, and execute them serially vs latter treat all the operations as a transaction, all succeed or all fail)

 * Batch query (**note the url**)
   * request